Photography Style Guide

 + Please don't match!
 I would even go so far as to suggest not picking any kind of colour theme, and instead sticking with certain tones that give off a cohesive vibe and not a traditional matching feel.

-+ Please don't wear things with large logos, characters, writing or neon colors.
++ Avoid clothing with large logos, characters, writing or neon colors.
 I can’t stress this enough!
 Avoid crazy patterns like Neither polka dot, paisley, herringbone, leopard or tiger.
 These are a huge distraction and create awful distortions in digital portraits.
 You can sometimes get away with a small, floral print if it’s on a dress, but make sure to check with us first.
 Patterns are best added into your props to go along with your wardrobe.

 NEUTRAL COLORS